 · Bachelor of Science, University of Tampa, FL.

-Teri and her husband, Stephen Pinney (retired NASA and professional engineer), have been married 18 years and have a wonderful extended, blended family of 6 children, 13 grandchildren, and 11 great-grandchildren.
-She and Steve travel around the world, and they live in St. Lucie West-Port St. Lucie, FL.
+Teri and her husband, Stephen Pinney (retired NASA and professional engineer), have been married 18 years.
+Between them, they have a blended family of 6 children, 13 grandchildren, and 8 great-grandchildren.
+She and Steve live in St. Lucie West-Port St. Lucie, FL.

-"I support economic growth that leads to higher pay for people who work in St. Lucie County.
-Too many of our college grads are moving out of the area to other cities where better jobs exist.
+"I support economic growth that leads to higher paying jobs for people who work in St. Lucie County.
+Too many of our college grads are moving to other cities where better jobs exist.

 As an advocate of small businesses, I will fight for limiting occupational licensing that hinders entrepreneurship opportunities for many.
 I also believe in minimizing financial regulations of community banks that fund farmers & small businesses.

-We need to protect the Indian River Lagoon and St. Lucie County River, preventing further degradation of water quality.
-This hurts our residents, visitors...along with businesses that rely solely on our coastal waters.
-There are lots of solutions being raised, but the importance is doing something now and as soon as possible.
+We need a solution NOW to clean up our coastline waters.
+We must also prevent further degradation of the water quality.
+This hurts our residents and visitors, along with businesses that rely solely on our coastal waters.
+There are many possible solutions being raised, but the importance is doing something as soon as possible.

 As a retired high school administrator, I am very familiar with the challenges of keeping a campus safe and secure.
 Airports protect its passengers.
 Courtrooms, hospitals all screen and prevent weapons from entering.
-Why not in our schools?
-We need to work with the School Board and Sheriff Department to implement tighter security measures," Teri Pinney.
+Why not in our schools?"
+Teri Pinney.